Learn about the tools Cloudflare offers to protect your domains, URLs, and directories.

 /foo/bar/ directory and want to also mitigate DDOS attacks to your origin server, enabling Rate Limiting could ensure that no one can exceed traffic rates of 1000 requests per minute to that directory and that any violating IP gets blocked.

 Token Authentication allows you to restrict access to documents, files, and media to selected users without requiring registration.
 This can be used to protect paid/restricted content from leeching and non-authorized sharing.
-Token Authentication can be easily implemented using the Cloudflare Web Application Firewall (WAF) and requires a Business level subscription or higher.
+Token Authentication can be easily implemented using the Firewall Rules or Cloudflare Workers and requires a Pro level subscription or higher.

 Read more about How to setup Token Authentication.